-- i.
-Point of Personal Privilege - Refers to the comfort and well-being of the delegate - It may only interrupt a speaker if it refers to audibility - It may not refer to the content of a speech - Not debatable and does not require a second - ii.
-Point of Parliamentary Enquiry - A point that may not interrupt the speaker and is a question referring to the Rules of Procedure. - iii.
-Point of Order - It refers to procedural matters only, i.e. if the chair makes an error in the order of debate or in the setting/observing of debate time - May NOT interrupt a speaker and is not debatable - It can only refer to something that just happened, direct referral.
+i.
+Point of Personal Privilege

+- Refers to the comfort and well-being of the delegate - It may only interrupt a speaker if it refers to audibility - It may not refer to the content of a speech - Not debatable and does not require a second ii.
+Point of Parliamentary Enquiry iii.
+Point of Order

+A point that may not interrupt the speaker and is a question referring directed to the chairs referring to the Rules of Procedure.

+- It refers to procedural matters only, i.e. if the chair makes an error in the order of debate or in the setting/observing of debate time - May NOT interrupt a speaker and is not debatable.
+It can only interrupt the voting procedure, if a char makes an error concerning voting. - It can only refer to something that just happened, direct referral. - If used by a delegate simply to cause disorder or to get their point across, called out of order.